natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20Bradley.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The armour on the M3A3 is significantly upgraded compared to its predecessor, with additional armour plates all around the vehicle.
-These armour plates make the M3A3 almost impervious to heavy machineguns such as the M2HB and the DShK.
-However, any weapon that is about 14.5 mm in diameter or larger (i.e. SPAA, [[Leopard 2K]], ...) still poses a significant threat.
+These armour plates make the M3A3 almost impervious to heavy machine guns such as the M2HB and the DShK.
+However, any weapon that is about 14.5 mm in diameter or larger (i.e. SPAA, [[Leopard 2K]], etc.) still poses a significant threat.
 As such, it is better to avoid taking hits when possible.

 Ammo is stored in large amounts throughout the tank, with 25 mm ammo containers lining the left side of the interior and additional BGM-71 ATGMs stowed on the right side.
 The loaded ammunition is stored just behind the turret crew, with a linked belt leading upwards into the breech.
 Penetrating hits that strike any of these ammunition stores have a high chance of setting the ammo off.